monoidk/pay-by-square/README.md

     beneficiary_address_2: str = '',
 ) -> str:
     Generate pay-by-square code that can by used to create QR code for banking apps

-    When date is not provided current date will be used.
 ```

 ### Example